 Blueberry, which belongs to the plant group Ericaceae, is an evergreen or deciduous shrub.
-Blueberry leaves is used in medicine and food, moreover, recent research has indicated that polyphenols from blueberry leaves had functional activities such as antioxidant, antihypertensive, anti-hypolipidemic effects, and so on [15-17].
-Tea polyphenols were found to be able to reduce the FA content in aquatic products because it could react with FA [18].
+Blueberry leaves are used in medicine and food, moreover, recent research has indicated that polyphenols from blueberry leaves had functional activities such as antioxidant, antihypertensive, anti-hypolipidemic effects, and so on [15-17].
+Tea polyphenols were found to be able to decrease the FA content in aquatic products because it could react with FA [18].
 Polyphenol compounds from blueberry leaves differed from those in tea.
 Matsuo et al. proposed that polyphenols of rabbit-eye blueberry leaves were mainly composed of proanthocyanidins, caffeoylquinic acids, and flavonol glycosides.
 Oligomeric proanthocyanidins were degraded with mercaptoethanol, and the polymer had (+)-catechin and (-)-epicatechin as its terminal units [19].
 It is worthy of discussion as to whether, or not, blueberry leaf polyphenols can inhibit the thermal decomposition of TMAO and react with FA.

 Electron spin resonance (ESR) can detect unpaired electrons in atoms and free radicals.
 It was deemed promising, as a method, to detect those free radicals produced by the application of ESR spin-trapping techniques, which is also a valuable tool when seeking to increase the understanding of the underlying reaction mechanism.
-Formation of free radicals in whole wheat flour and white flour was determined during heating by ESR spectroscopy [20].
+Formation of free radicals in whole wheat flour and white flour was determined during the heating by ESR spectroscopy [20].
 Kreitman et al. found that TMAO produces FA, DMA, and TMA by free radical reaction under ferrous iron catalysis [21].
-Zhu et al. also reported that the formation of DMA and FA was associated with free radicals by non-enzymatic reactions in the squid during thermal processing [12].
-But few reports have investigated the effects of blueberry leaf polyphenols on the thermal decomposition of TMAO and the formation mechanism of DMA and FA by non-enzymatic reactions in squid extract at high temperature.
+Zhu et al. also reported that the formation of DMA and FA was associated with free radicals by non-enzymatic reactions in the squid during thermal processing [12], but few reports have demonstrated the effects of blueberry leaf polyphenols on the thermal decomposition of TMAO and the formation mechanism of DMA and FA by non-enzymatic reactions in squid extract at high temperature.

-Two compounds were extracted from blueberry leaves by SP-HPLC (semi-preparative high-performance liquid chromatography), which were identified as chlorogenic acid and quercetin-3-D-galactoside by UV, HPLC-ESI/DAD-QQQMS (high-performance liquid chromatography-electrospray ionization/diode array detection tandem quadrupole-quadrupole-quadrupole mass spectrometry), IR, and NMR.
+Two compounds were extracted from blueberry leaves by semi-preparative high-performance liquid chromatography (SP-HPLC), which were identified as chlorogenic acid and quercetin-3-D-galctoside by UV, high-performance liquid chromatography-electrospray ionization/diode array detection tandem quadrupole-quadrupole-quadrupole mass spectrometry (HPLC-ESI/DAD-QQQMS), IR, and NMR.
 In the study, the effects of chlorogenic acid and quercetin-3-D-galactoside on the thermal decomposition of TMAO were analyzed.
-Meanwhile, the mechanism of chlorogenic acid and quercetin-3-D-galactoside inhibition of thermal decomposition of TMAO was also demonstrated (Fig. 1).
+Meanwhile, the mechanism of chlorogenic acid and quercetin-3-D-galactoside inhibition of thermal decomposition of TMAO was also elucidated (Fig. 1).

 2 Materials and methods